Nursing in Australia: How Terrie McEvoy started her Nursing Journey

-To work in Australia you will need to obtain a valid working visa!
-The most common visa is the 12 month 417 Working Holiday visa.
+To work in Australia, you will need to obtain a valid working visa!
+The most common visa is the 12 month 417 Working Holiday visas.
 Find a link to the visa form here.

 I came to Australia on a 417 visa and was sponsored by HCA.
 My visa does not expire until 2020, and I can apply for residency after 2 years.

 Getting set up with Healthcare Australia:

 Working with HCA has been easy right from the start.
 When I first arrived in Australia, I went into AHPRA straight away to prove my identity and obtain my registration.
 HCA are in the same building as AHPRA so after my visit to AHPRA I met with one of the members of the HCA recruitment team.

 The meeting with HCA was pre-arranged via email, so if you want to join/work with HCA, make sure to touch base with them before you get to Australia so you have an orientation date.